Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 Steps to include in your business plan

-Your restaurant and mission statement needs to reflect your brand and goals, but you don't have to start from scratch.
+Your restaurant business plan should clearly represent your brand and goals, and you don’t have to build it from the ground up.

 - Executive Summary